 High net worth divorces, such as those involving a medical practitioner, may involve greater challenges than other types of divorces.
 When seeking divorce, a medical practitioner or his or her spouse should be represented by a skilled attorney to make sure his or her interests are protected.
 In New Jersey, courts try to equitably distribute marital property, which can include a medical practice developed over the course of the marriage.
 However, parties do not always agree about what a fair distribution would be.
 It may be necessary to retain a forensic accountant, professional appraiser, accountant, or other expert to present testimony to the other side and the court about the value of the practice, tax issues and cash flow.
-At Goldstein Law Group, our Monmouth County divorce lawyers are available to guide medical practitioners and their spouses through the process of an equitable distribution of marital property.Special Concerns for Medical Practitioners during a Divorce
+At Goldstein Law Group, our Monmouth County high-asset divorce lawyers are available to guide medical practitioners and their spouses through the process of an equitable distribution of marital property.Special Concerns for Medical Practitioners during a Divorce

 For most medical practitioners, their practice is one of their most valuable assets.
 As the spouse of a doctor, you may see the practice as your asset as well because of time or money you contributed during the marriage.
 In some cases, both spouses are medical practitioners and own the practice together.

 There can be difficulties in valuing a medical practice.
 If the spouses disagree on the market conditions and the real value of the business, they are likely to disagree about the value of business assets for the purposes of equitably dividing the property.
 An improper business valuation can skew how marital assets are divided.

 If a couple started the medical practice together, the division of assets should be close to 50/50.
 It is rare for a couple to continue working together after divorce, which means that one doctor would need to be compensated for his or her portion of the marital property part of the practice.
 The doctor who stays usually buys out the partner.
 However, even a spouse who does not co-own the practice is usually entitled to a share of equity in the practice.